 You might also like:

 - Snowy White Wine Tea Cakes

 - Quick Apple Cider Syrup and Banana Squares

 - Fragrant Gingerbread Cookies with Royal Icing

-Cover working board with parchment paper (this is important for easier rolling and turning the dough), and place the dough in the middle.
-Roll it with rolling-pin to get long rectangle.
-With the help of parchment paper you can fold the edges back in, to get them straight.
+Cover the working board with parchment paper (this is important for easier rolling and turning the dough), and place the dough in the middle.
+Roll it with a rolling pin to get a long rectangle.
+With the help of parchment paper, you can fold the edges back in, to get them straight.
 Keep rolling until you get your dough around 5 mm (¼ inch) thick, and your edges as straight as possible.

 Slightly beat an egg, and coat your dough with an egg-wash.
 Sprinkle with some seeds all over (I like using poppy seeds and sesame seeds).
 Cover with another piece of parchment paper and turn it over.

 Repeat the egg-wash and seed sprinkles on the other side.
 Use the pizza cutter or very sharp knife to cut the dough into about 20 stripes.
 Hold each stripe at the ends and swirl them in opposite directions, before placing them on the baking sheet.

 Bake in a preheated oven (200°C or 400°F) for about 10-12 minutes, until golden.
 Let them cool down completely before serving.

 Now all you have to do is to repeat the process with the rest of the dough.
 It takes me about 5-6 minutes to complete this process for every piece of the dough.
 That is enough time for making them and getting the previous batch out of the oven, and not getting them over-baked.